 There are specific ages when you can expect separation anxiety to affect sleep:

-At 7-9 months when a baby cognitively realises that their mother (who they previously thought of as an extension of them) is a separate person and separates from them.
-This creates anxiety about separation from mom.
+- At 7-9 months a baby cognitively realises that their mother (who they previously thought was an extension of themselves) is a separate person and can be away from them.
+This can cause anxiety and clinginess.

 Sensory sensitive babies

-Sensitive babies seek close proximity to mom because she is ‘safe space’ – she is predictable and a source of comfort.
+Sensitive babies seek close proximity to mom because she is ‘safe space’ – she is predictable.
 These babies become unsettled if separated from mom for any period of time.
+Take my Sensory Baby Quiz to find out more about your baby’s sensory personality.

-An upheaval such as a the birth of a sibling, mom starting work, a nanny leaving or going to crèche can result in separation anxiety.
+An upheaval such as the birth of a sibling, mom going back to work, a nanny leaving or starting crèche can result in separation anxiety.
 The first response is to take the time to identify why your baby has separation anxiety.

 - Play separation games such as hide and seek and peek-a-boo

-- Encourage a transition or comfort object such as a doodoo blanky
+- Encourage a transition object such as a doodoo blanky

-- Do not be tempted to sneak out – always say goodbye and be joyful when you return
+- Do not be tempted to sneak out – always say goodbye and be happy when you return